TOAST-DOCS/Data-Flow/en/node-config-guide.md

 * You can define a schema in the **Codec** tab of the Source node.
 * The schema can be defined in the Source node when using the following codecs:
-    * JSON
+    * json
-* The PLAIN codec only allows defining the `message` field, as data is fixedly mapped to it.
+* The plain codec only allows defining the `message` field, as data is fixedly mapped to it.
 * Configure the schema by adding field names and data types.
 * When a schema is defined, only the defined fields are selectively parsed when the flow runs.